 1200 President Clinton Avenue · (501) 537-0042

-President Clinton is America’s 42nd president.
+President Clinton is America’s 42nd president, so it's only fitting that the Library's on-site restaurant should serve some of the President's favorite dishes.
 The restaurant and terrace overlook the Arkansas River and the Clinton Presidential Park Bridge.
 Restaurant Hours: 11:00 a.m.-2:00 p.m.
 Monday-Friday; Coffee Bar Hours: 9:00 a.m.-4:00 p.m Monday - Friday

 River Market District

 As part of the $2.4 million Entergy Arkansas River Lights in the Rock project, the Clinton Presidential Park Bridge is one of three downtown bridges illuminated by LED lights.
 Along with the Main Street Bridge and the Junction bridge, the Clinton Presidential Park Bridge provides beautiful colors that bounce off the river waters, and features hourly light shows.
 President Clinton attended the 2013 lighting event, flipping the switch lighting his bridge.

 120 River Market Avenue · (501) 918-3093